 We also deliver the City & Guilds 6502 (CET) Certificate in Education and Training at level 4.
 This qualification is suitable for individuals who want a qualification which focuses on practical teaching, are currently teaching and want to have their experience and practice accredited.
 CET learners will be qualified / experienced in the subject they intend to teach, and have access to 30 teaching practice hours and possess appropriate levels of language, literacy and numeracy.
 The CET replaced the CTLLS qualification.

 We also deliver the City & Guilds 6502 (DET) Diploma in Education and Training at level 5.
 This qualification provides training for those individuals who hold a teaching role with an extensive range of teaching or training responsibilities, including those in more than one context.
 Candidates are required to undertake a minimum of 100 hours teaching practice and candidates will be observed for at least eight hours over a minimum of eight occasions throughout the duration of the course.
 The DET replaced the DTLLS qualification.
+DET is deemed equivalent to the PGCE or Cert Ed. qualifications.

 City & Guilds TAQA – Training, Assessment and Quality Assurance.
 This new suite of qualifications replaces the A1 and A2 assessor awards and the V1 internal verifier award.
 These practitioner qualifications are designed to support the assessment and quality assurance of all new QCF qualifications including: Apprenticeships, Functional Skills, Technical certificates, NVQ’s, Awards, Certificates and Diplomas.
 Each qualification includes a full days training followed by one-to-one work with your TAQA assessor at a time to be arranged.